simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_03_hashicorp_introduction.md

 #### 📜 HashiCorp Terraform Certification Prerequisites

 **🎓 Recommended Background:**
-Before diving into Terraform certification, you should have foundational cloud knowledge:
+Before diving into Terraform certification, you should have foundational cloud knowledge in the tool you're trying to manage :

 - **☁️ Cloud Provider Experience**: AWS Solutions Architect Associate, Azure Administrator, or Google Cloud Associate
 - **💻 DevOps Fundamentals**: Understanding of automation, scripting, and infrastructure concepts